I’ve found the perfect home. Now what?

 Extending an Offer

 When you’re ready to make an offer and purchase your home, expect some negotiations until you reach a final price the seller is willing to accept.
-It’s a good idea to work with a real estate professional to conduct the negotiations, be your advocate and serve as a trusted advisor.
+It’s a good idea to work with a real estate professional to conduct the negotiations and serve as a trusted advisor.
 When you extend your offer: